 - Business insurance

 - Classic car insurance

 Any of these additional coverage types could be important to you if you own recreational vehicles or if you use your car or other vehicles for business purposes.

 Customer Service Ranking

 According to the J.D.
 Power 2017 U.S. Auto Claims Satisfaction Study, Progressive ranked at just about the middle of the pack on customer service.
 They placed 14th among 26 auto insurance companies.
-That put them behind well-known competitors, such as Amica ( #1 overall), GEICO, State Farm, Allstate, Nationwide, 21st Century, and Esurance.
+That put them behind well-known competitors, such as Amica ( #1 overall), GEICO, State Farm, Allstate, Nationwide, and 21st Century.
 But they came out ahead of Travelers, MetLife, Farmers, Liberty Mutual, and USAA.

 In the study, auto insurance companies are judged based on seven categories, including:

 - Overall satisfaction